 - Frequently Asked Questions

-Founded in 1959, Amway, which is short for The American Way, is a multi-level marketing (MLM) business that sells various products such as makeup, cookware, cleaning supplies, and nutritional products like vitamins and energy drinks.
+Founded in 1959, Amway, short for The American Way, is a multi-level marketing (MLM) business that sells various products such as makeup, cookware, cleaning products, and nutritional products like vitamins and energy drinks.
 According to a lawsuit in 1979, Amway is a legitimate business.
-Yet, some recent claims make people uneasy about Amway’s business practices, and many people believe the courts need to reinvestigate this decision.
+Yet, many people believe the Amway pyramid scheme exists and that courts need to investigate this case again.

-Amway’s history is very controversial depending on people’s perceptions of pyramid schemes and how multi-level marketing companies operate.
-Amway is said to be the original blueprint for the MLM business model.
-Their founders, Jay Van Andel and Richard DeVos, worked for Nutrilite, which sold America’s first multi-vitamin.
-They started as distributors but worked hard to get new recruits under them and eventually had a team of more than 5,000 people.
-Of course, when they left Nutrilite to start Amway, they took their best distributors with them to get the MLM process started.
+Founders Jay Van Andel and Richard DeVos worked for Nutrilite, which sold America's first multi-vitamin.
+They started as dietary supplement distributors but worked hard to get recruits (independent business owners) under them and eventually had a team of more than 5,000 people.
+Of course, when they left Nutrilite to start Amway, they took their best distributors with them to get the MLM company started.

-Today, Amway owns Nutrilite and sells it alongside their various products and isn’t considered a pyramid scheme because:
+Today, the Amway business owns Nutrilite and sells it alongside their various products and isn't considered a pyramid scheme because:

 - They don't advertise that you get paid directly for recruiting people